Skip to content

 Normalizes features using running estimates of mean and standard deviation: x_normalized = (x - mean) / (std + epsilon)

 The normalizer updates its estimates at every time step, following temporal uniformity.
-Uses exponential moving average for non-stationary environments.

 Source code in src/alberta_framework/core/normalizers.py

-"""Initialize the online normalizer.
+"""Initialize the normalizer.

 Args: